 By taking what concrete steps, apart from guaranteeing Kurdish rights as you already discussed?

-Syria's largest minority, larger even than the Alawites.
-Would it be fair to say that there is no Syrian revolution without their full and
+The Kurds are Syria\'s largest minority, larger even than the Alawites.
+Would it be fair to say that there is no Syrian revolution without their full and wholehearted participation?

 Source – the Atlantic